CCBDA-UPC/Cloud-Computing-QuickStart/Python-Development-Environment-Quick-Start.md

 <a name="ipython"/>
-## New ipython notebook
+## New jupyter notebook

-After your installation proces is finished you can start iPython notebook by writing `ipython notebook` on your terminal:
+After your installation proces is finished you can start iPython notebook by writing `jupyter notebook` on your terminal:
 ```
 torres@vm:~$ jupyter notebook